-This section describes the existing environmental values that may be affected by noise and vibration from the proposal.
+This section describes the existing environment values that may be affected by noise and vibration from the proposal.

-If the proposed activity could adversely impact on the noise environment, baseline monitoring should be undertaken at sensitive receptors for the acoustic environment affected by the proposal.
-Environmental values and the respective sensitive receptors for the acoustic environment are defined in the Environmental Protection (Noise) Policy 2008 (EPP (Air)).
+If the proposed activity could adversely impact on the noise environment, baseline monitoring should be undertaken at a selection of sensitive receptors affected by the proposal.
+Noise sensitive places are defined in the Environmental Protection (Noise) Policy 2008.
 Long-term measured background noise levels that take into account seasonal variations are required.
 The locations of sensitive receptors should be identified on a map at a suitable scale.
 The results of any baseline monitoring of noise and vibration in the proposed vicinity of the proposal should be described.

 Sufficient data should be gathered to provide a baseline for later studies.
-The daily variation of background noise levels at nearby sensitive sites should be monitored and reported in the EIS, with particular regard given to detailing variations at different periods of the night.
-Monitoring methods should adhere to accepted best practice methodologies, relevant Environmental Protection Agency guidelines and Australian Standards, and any relevant requirements of the EPP (Noise).
+The daily variation of background noise levels at nearby sensitive receptors should be monitored and reported in the EIS, with particular regard given to detailing variations at different periods of the night.
+Monitoring methods should adhere to accepted best practice methodologies, relevant Environmental Protection Agency guidelines and Australian Standards, and any relevant requirements of the Environmental Protection Regulation 2008 and the Environmental Protection (Noise) Policy 2008.